mouseless/baked/docs/architecture/README.md

   DB[(Database)]
 ```

+> :information_source:
+>
+> `Domain` differs from other layers like `Http` and `Database`.
+It is a
+> special kind of layer that processes your domain assemblies so that it can
+> create an application schema out of your domain objects so that they can be
+> used in creating configuration, conventions and/or generating source code.

 But your domain objects would not just be exposed as API endpoints and mapped
 onto a relational database.
 For that, we need to be able to configure those
 layers so that they know how to interpret your domain objects.